Warsaw Old Town Attractions

 OLD TOWN MARKET PLACE

 This is the place everyone wants to visit when in Warsaw and undoubtedly one of the loveliest squares in the world.
-Just like the rest of the city, there was nothing left of this square by the end of WWII but in just 5 years the area was brought back to life.
-Completely surrounded by guildhouses rebuilt according to the original 17th century buildings which were standing before the war, the Old Town Market Place is also home to the iconic Warsaw Mermaid Statue, the same legendary sea creature that features in the city’s official crest.
+Just like the rest of the city, there was nothing left of this square by the end of WWII, but in just 5 years the area was brought back to life.
+Completely surrounded by guildhouses, the Old Town Market Place is also home to the iconic Warsaw Mermaid Statue, the same legendary sea creature that features in the city’s official crest.
 It’s the kind of place that will make you travel back in time and an absolute must if you’re visiting the Phoenix City.

 Well this is deceiving!
 Despite being called New Town, this district was in fact established in the 15th century as a separate quarter from the Old Town.
 Nevertheless, it retains all the beauty and charm from the latter and even met the same unfortunate fate at the hands of Nazi Germany, only to be rebuilt afterwards.
 The fact that many visitors overlook it in favour of the Old Town is actually an advantage!
 You’ll be able to walk around, explore the cobblestoned streets and visit the historical churches, all of this while having the whole place to yourself (at least we did!)